quixio/quix-docs/docs/tutorials/clickstream/clickstream-producer.md

 # Clickstream producer

-In this project, clickstream data is read from a CSV file.
+In this project the clickstream data is read from a CSV file.
 This data represents fifteen days of shopping data gathered from a real online store.

 ![pipline section](../../images/project-templates/clickstream-pipeline-section-producer.png)